jedota/Semi-Auto-Transfer-PS600/README.md

 Result:
 ![image](https://github.com/jedota/texture-ps-hda/assets/171809025/c40c1588-4fbc-4bfc-b96a-f4188c1b9213)

-It is important to fix any error that occurs reading the images manually.
+It is important to fix any error that occurs when reading the images manually.
 As we can see in the image, some colours won't be read properly.
 To avoid problems in the next steps we have to manually correct any image that is unknown.
 To correct these mistakes you have to check your original pdf and assign the right name to the textures.